portworx/px-docs/get-started-px-enterprise.md

 ## Step 1: Verify requirements

 * Linux kernel 3.10 or greater
-* Docker 1.10 or greater, configured with [devicemapper](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/#/configure-docker-with-devicemapper)
+* Docker 1.10 or greater.
 * Configure Docker to use shared mounts.
 The shared mounts configuration is required, as PX-Enterprise exports mount points.
   * Run sudo mount --make-shared / in your SSH window
   * If you are using systemd, remove the `MountFlags=slave` line in your docker.service file.